 The America’s Cup races, starting in 1920, were exhaustively covered by the Rosenfelds themselves.
 As a family of photographers, they quickly became a part of the America’s Cup tradition.
 The respect they received from some of the greatest yachtsmen of the day gave them unusually close access to races, and the result is a remarkably dynamic and often intimate view of the sport.

 A broad spectrum of competitive sailing is also reflected in the Rosenfeld Collection.
 Images of children participating in sailing lessons are housed next to views of maxi-boats competing on the international circuit.

 The world of powerboating, both competitive and recreational, received equal attention from the Rosenfelds.
 The development of powerboat racing in America is chronicled in the Collection.
 Of particular interest to powerboat historians is the Collection’s extensive coverage of early Gold Cup and Harmsworth Trophy Races.

 Due to the chronological arrangement of the negatives in the Collection, the evolution of sail, hull and engine design across the span of more than a century can be observed by the researcher.

 Today, the Rosenfeld Collection is stored in a climate-controlled vault in the Mystic Seaport Collections Research Center.
-Image content as well as photographers’ notes from the prints and the negative sleeves are currently being catalogued and entered into the museum’s computer data base.
-Approximately ninety-seven thousand images have been catalogued by Rosenfeld Collection staff, assisted by volunteers.
-Sixty-seven thousand images, captured from both prints and negatives, are available in video disc form for research purposes.
+Image content as well as photographers’ notes from the prints and the negative sleeves are continuously being catalogued and entered into the museum’s collections management system database.
+Approximately one-hundred and twenty-five thousand images have been catalogued by Rosenfeld Collection staff, assisted by volunteers for access in-house and online.
+The Rosenfeld Collection staff and volunteers are also digitizing the collection for preservation and access.